 Proofreading is an extremely important part of the writing process, and it can be done completely online these days.

-Because proofreading is an essential step in virtually every industry, you can find proofreading jobs online for everything from blog posts, admission essays, ad copy, resumes, books, and much more.
-And many of the proofreading jobs available are for freelance or part-time work.
+Because proofreading is an essential step in virtually every industry, you can find online proofreading jobs that have you editing blog posts, admission essays, ad copy, resumes, books, cover letters, sales pages, emails, articles, case studies, and much more.
+What makes proofreading so flexible is that many of the online proofreading jobs for beginners are for part-time and/or freelance work.

 Proofreading vs. Editing